Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 Introduce a new pipeline stage to create additional versions for backward compatibility, each created by cloning an existing version but using a package name based on the old `v1alpha1api` prefix.

-For example, the storage version of the `compute` resource `v1beta20201201/VirtualMachine` is `v1beta20201201storage/VirtualMachine`.
-The new pipeline stage will clone both of those (as `v1alpha1api20201201/VirtualMachine` & `v1alpha1api20201201storage/VirtualMachine`) and subsequent pipeline stages will create the necessary conversions.
+For example, the API resource `v1beta20201201storage/VirtualMachine` will be cloned as `v1alpha1api20201201/VirtualMachine`.
+Subsequent pipeline stages will create matching storage versions and the necessary conversions.

 ![image](images/adr-2022-02-backward-compatibility-single-version.png)